 Breath Capacity

 Breath Capacity is your healing resource and ties into the Breath Ward system.
-Managing it carefully is what keeps you functional through longer exploration stretches and back-to-back boss attempts.
+Managing it carefully keeps you functional through longer exploration stretches and back-to-back boss attempts.

 Paint bar fuels all Mold abilities